American Free Trade League

-American Free Trade League was a free trade organization founded in Boston, Massachusetts, after the Civil War that advocated for the of abolition of the tariff.
+American Free Trade League was a free trade organization founded in Boston, Massachusetts, after the Civil War that advocated for the abolition of the tariff.

 History

 The American Free Trade League was founded in Boston shortly after the U.S. Civil War.
-Among its founders was thee economist and free trade theorist David Ames Wells.
+Among its founders was the economist and free trade theorist David Ames Wells.
 Their views were summed up thusly in 1865:

 "The members of the American Free Trade League believe that by the adoption of Free Trade legislation the amount of revenue necessary to meet promptly all the engagements of the government, whether in specie or in currency, can be raised with less annoyance to the tax-payer than under any other system."

 From the 1890s until the First World War, however, the League's activities were largely dormant.
 In 1916, publisher George Haven Putnam was elected president of the League.
 Putnam was based in New York City and was president of G. P. Putnam's Sons, the publishing house founded by his father.
 He was a "staunch free trade advocate and disciple of Wells," and he launched a "vigorous campaign aimed at combating the protectionist sentiment that was being generated by the war in Europe.
 Putnam correctly anticipated the wave of protective tariff legislation that was to follow the war.
 He believed that tariff barriers were one of the leading causes of war, and that their elimination would usher in a new era of peace and economic prosperity."